-Contact Information Mrs. Vernris Simon-Frederick Director University of the Southern Caribbean Tobago Extension Site Rockley Vale, Scarborough, Tobago Tel: 1-868-662-2241 Ext.
-2300, 2301, and 2304, 639-5081 Contact: 1-868-471-7302 Email: vernris@usc.edu.tt; tobago@usc.edu.tt
+Director, Vernris Simone-Frederick MS (Ed) Rockley Vale, Scarborough, Tobago

+1-868-662-2241 Ext.
+2300, 2301, and 2304, 1-868-639-5081, 1-868-471-7302

+Email: tobago@usc.edu.tt, vernris@usc.edu.tt

-Bachelor of Business Administration - Management Bachelor of Education in Primary Education Bachelor of Science in Behavioural Sciences Bachelor of Science in Social Work Bachelor of Science in Psychology Master of Science in Counselling Psychology
+- Bachelor of Business Administration Management - Bachelor of Education in Primary Education Bachelor of Science in Behavioural Sciences Bachelor of Science in Social Work - Bachelor of Science in Psychology - Master of Science in Counselling Psychology

-Note// Students can pursue up to the first two (2) years for any degree program not being fully offered at the site/campus with the exception of BS Biology, BS Chemistry, BS Computing, BS Nursing and BS Nutrition and Dietetics.
+Note Students can pursue up to the first two (2) years for any degree programme not being fully offered at the site/campus with the exception of BS Biology, BS Chemistry, BS Computing, BS Nursing and BS Nutrition and Dietetics.
 After the first two (2) years, the student must transfer to the Main Campus.